ehershey/docker-pi-hole/README.md

 To set a specific password for the web interface, use the environment variable `FTLCONF_webserver_api_password`.

 If this variable is not detected and you have not already set one via `pihole setpassword` / `pihole-FTL --config webserver.api.password` inside the container, then a random password will be assigned on startup.
 This will be printed to the log.
-Run `docker logs pihole | grep random password` to find it.
+Run `docker logs pihole | grep "random password"` to find it.

 > [!NOTE]
 > To _explicitly_ set no password, set `FTLCONF_webserver_api_password: ''`